kwaldenphd/python-anaconda/README.md

 <blockquote>Q2: How is Spyder different than previous IDEs?
 What do you see as strengths/advantages?
 What do you see as possible challenges?</blockquote>

-<blockquote>OPTIONAL: Take one of your Python files or programs from Elements I and load it into Spyder.
+<blockquote>OPTIONAL: Take a <code>.py</code> lab notebook file and load it into Spyder.
 Explore how the program runs in a different IDE.
 In particular, explore Spyder's options to run portions or a selection of the larger program.
 How does this change the way you interact with the program?</blockquote>

-## Installing packages in Spyder
+## Installing Packages in Spyder

 35. From the Anaconda navigator, you can select the option to launch a terminal.